 Beginning tomorrow with Opening Day Presented by Swedish, Storm will join the WNBA in a season championing the Black Lives Matter and Say Her Name movements.
 This will extend beyond words on the court and placards on jerseys into fundraising and education aimed at voter registration.
 Recognizing that voter suppression disproportionately affects Black people in the United States, education on voter engagement will be a key aspect of the campaign.
 Washington State’s deadline to receive new registrations and voter updates online and by mail for the November General Election is Oct.
 26.

 Storm players will team up with LCKR ROOM, a design company in Atlanta founded in 2020 by Britt Davis and Kaila Pettis.
 Through one-on-one conversations, Davis and Pettis and Storm players will collaborate to produce custom shoes that the team will wear in honor of the Storm’s Kicks for Equality game on Aug.
 22 against the Las Vegas Aces.
-The customized sneakers, along with game-worn jerseys, will be auctioned off to raise funds for the NAACP Legal Defense and Educational Fund, one of America’s premier legal organization fighting for racial justice.
+The customized sneakers will be auctioned off to raise funds for the NAACP Legal Defense and Educational Fund, one of America’s premier legal organization fighting for racial justice.
 The Force4Change online auction will launch postgame on Aug.
 22 and will close on Sept.
 4.

 “As a team, we recently discussed with our organization ways to create real change.
 This social justice platform does that in such an impactful way,” said veteran Storm center Crystal Langhorne.
 “It gives us the opportunity to make real change, not just for our community, but for our country as well.
 Black communities have been discriminated against for far too long and it’s time for us to be forces for change.”